ncesnagoya/asp-gr_peach_gcc-mbed/README.md

 ASP stands for Advanced Standard Profile which is improved version of the standard profile defined in μITRON4.0 specification.

 TOPPERS/ASP kernel has been distributed with [TOPPERS License](http://toppers.jp/en/license.html).
-The detail specification of TOPPERS/ASP kernel can be found at Refereces.
+The detail specification of TOPPERS/ASP kernel can be found at Refereces in this page.

 ## Libraries